desertornado/pipinstaller-qgis-experimental/README.md

 Require to restart two times Qgis.

-If setuptools it's just present on your QGis distribution, probably doeasn't run properly.
+If setuptools it's just present on your QGis distribution, probably doesn't run properly.

 You can test if setuptools is present opening QGis 2 and calling on python console: import easy_install